konveyor/kai/docs/scenarios/jdk_8_to_17_migration/README.md

 By using Kai, developers and end-users can streamline Java 8 to Java 17 migrations with minimal manual effort.
 Kai comes with over 2,400 community-contributed rules, covering JDK upgrades like Java 8 -> Java 17+

 - Built-in rules - Konveyor ships with rules that automatically detect removed or deprecated Java APIs and suggest replacements.
-In this guide, we use one such [rule](https://github.com/konveyor/rulesets/blob/e1ca097b35d990cab32067b55ad1144d37d10d5c/default/generated/openjdk11/191-java-removals.windup.yaml#L293) that identifies the removal of `sun.misc.BASE64Encoder` and recommends using `java.util.Base64` instead.
+In this guide, we use one such [rule](https://github.com/konveyor/rulesets/blob/main/default/generated/openjdk11/191-java-removals.windup.yaml#L293) that identifies the removal of `sun.misc.BASE64Encoder` and recommends using `java.util.Base64` instead.
 You can explore the rulesets repo [here](https://github.com/konveyor/rulesets)

 - Custom Rules for advanced use cases - Beyond community rules, Kai also supports custom rules, allowing users to tailor migration rules to their specific needs.
 In this guide, we create a [custom security rule](https://github.com/konveyor-ecosystem/migrationex/blob/main/rules/rule.yaml) that detects insecure `MD5` hashing and replaces it with `SHA-256`, ensuring compliance with modern cryptographic standards.

-We will demonstrate how Kai can address the above problems and simplifies the whole migration process by,
+We will demonstrate how Kai can address the above problems and simplify the whole migration process by:

 - Running an automated analysis to detect issues like removed APIs and outdated dependencies using default rulesets.
 - Applying a custom rule to detect a security risk and obtaining refactored code adhering to security best practices.